WHAT EMPLOYERS NEED TO KNOW

 Being told that you or someone close to you has cancer is

-per cent lifetime probability of any one of us getting cancer.
+a 50 per cent lifetime probability of any one of us getting cancer.

 What won’t surprise you is that cancer creates significant work-place